 - Crown Balding and Heart Disease Linked in British Medical Journal Study

-Tags: Dermal Sheath Cup Cells, European Hair Research Society, Hair Cloning, Hair Cloning Methods, Hair Cloning News, Hair Cloning with Autologous Cells, Hair Density, Hair Loss in Women, Hair Thickness, Male Pattern Baldness, Medical Research, RepliCel Life Sciences, Terminal Hair, Terminal Hair Density, Vellus Hair, Vellus Hair Density Posted on August 7th, 2012 at 9:41 am
+Tags: Dermal Sheath Cup Cells, European Hair Research Society, Hair Cloning, Hair Cloning Methods, Hair Cloning News, Hair Cloning with Autologous Cells, Hair Density, Hair Loss in Women, Hair Thickness, Male Pattern Baldness, Medical Research, RepliCel Life Sciences, Terminal Hair, Terminal Hair Density, Vellus Hair, Vellus Hair Density Posted by Robert M. Bernstein M.D. on August 7th, 2012 at 9:41 am